GiorgiaAuroraAdorni/smart-receipt-scanner/README.md

 Now we support *Migros* and *Lidl* as grocery stores in Switzerland, Italy, Germany etc.

-The current version support many languages but uses Italian as default.
+The current version supports many languages but uses Italian as default.
 In order to change the receipt language, modify the parameter `lan` in the current line: `receipt_text = image_to_string(im, lang='ita')`.

 ### Prerequisites